Razpudding/fed3-d3events/readme.md

 * location: _object_ With a name, city, adress, zipcode and lat long The list above is of datatype string unless mentioned otherwise

+Todo:
+* Zoom in on the data a bit more to remove outliers (do this with the range possibly)
+* Add interaction (filtering data)
+* Add image of event or title on mouseover
+* Add the legend back